8 Ways to Get More From Your Garmin Data With Companion Apps

 Want to analyze a year of daily body battery trends in a spreadsheet?
 Good luck.
 Want to correlate your HRV data with your training load over six months?
 You will need to manually export, parse, and align multiple data sets.

-What this costs you: Your training data has enormous value for understanding your fitness trajectory.
-When it is locked inside an app that cannot do advanced analysis, that value goes unrealized.
-As we have discussed before, your Garmin data is more valuable than you think -- but only if you can actually work with it.
+Why it matters: Your training data has enormous value for understanding your fitness trajectory.
+Getting it into the right tools for deeper analysis unlocks insights that can meaningfully improve your training.
+As we have discussed before, your Garmin data is more valuable than you think.

-What fills the gap: Third-party tools that sync directly with Garmin's API (like Gneta, Runalyze, and intervals.icu) bypass the export problem entirely.
-They pull your data automatically and make it available for the kind of analysis Connect cannot do.
+Where companion apps help: Third-party tools that sync directly with your Garmin account (like Gneta, Runalyze, and intervals.icu) pull your data automatically and make it available for specialised analysis, from AI coaching to power curve tracking to custom metric correlations.

 Open Garmin Connect and count how many taps it takes to go from your latest workout to your sleep data to your body battery to your training status.
 The app has grown organically over years, and it shows.
 Metrics are scattered across different sections, dashboards are crowded with widgets you may not care about, and finding specific information often requires knowing exactly where Garmin buried it.

-What fills the gap: This is fundamentally a design philosophy difference.
+Where companion apps help: This is fundamentally a design philosophy difference.
 Platforms like Gneta prioritize a clean, focused dashboard that surfaces the most important information first.
 Strava takes a timeline-first approach that keeps things simple.
-The best Garmin Connect alternatives generally offer a more focused experience than Connect itself.
+The best Garmin Connect companion apps generally offer a more focused experience for specific use cases.

-What fills the gap: The third-party ecosystem offers a range of options from completely free (Runalyze, intervals.icu) to affordable subscription tools (Gneta, SportTracks) that provide more analytical depth than Connect+ without the philosophical baggage of paying your hardware manufacturer extra for software analysis.
+Where companion apps help: The third-party ecosystem offers a range of options from completely free (Runalyze, intervals.icu) to affordable subscription tools (Gneta, SportTracks) that provide specialised analysis in areas like AI coaching, power analytics, and cross-metric correlation.
+You can compare Connect+ with third-party options to find the best fit.

 Adding It Up